FDio/csit/docs/report/introduction/general_notes.rst

    against VPP.

 #. **NSH_SFC Functional Tests** - NSH_SFC functional tests are executed in
-   virtual FD.io testbeds focusing onNSH_SFC of VPP.
+   virtual FD.io testbeds focusing on NSH_SFC of VPP.
 Tests cover a range of CRUD operations executed against VPP.

 In addition to above, CSIT |release| report does also include VPP unit test